 It could also be helpful to review your targeting strategy.
 Maybe you’re actually targeting the wrong type of guest for your vacation rental?

 In order to check if this is the case, you can analyze anyone who has canceled their reservation in the past.
-Was it a family, an older couple, a business traveler or young backpackers?
+Was it a family, an older couple, a business traveler, or young backpackers?
 What were their specific needs, tastes, requests?
 What type of rental did they cancel and during which time period (summer or winter season, a special holiday or event, etc)?

-For instance, if your property is located in a bustling, dynamic city, surrounded by bars and restaurants, with regular festivities in the area you may want to be targeting younger guests – such as millennials – in particular.
+If your property is located in a bustling, dynamic city, surrounded by bars and restaurants, with regular festivities in the area you may want to be targeting younger guests – such as millennials – in particular.
 Especially if your rental is on the lower end of the pricing scale!
 Being fully booked by travelers on a budget will prove to be much more profitable for you than setting higher prices and collecting cancellations from families and elderly guests.

-In case of the latter, you need to revisit your targeting strategy and be realistic about what type of guest is actually suitable for your property.
+In the case of the latter, you need to revisit your targeting strategy and be realistic about what type of guest is actually suitable for your property.
 In the case of a family with children, they will probably prefer a larger, kid-friendly home, in a safe and quiet neighborhood.
 If they find a last-minute offer that matches those standards more than your accommodation, it’s not unlikely that you’ll end up with a booking cancellation on your hands.